aliarjomandbigdeli/local-search-and-optimization/README.md

 - Genetic Algorithm (GA)

 ## How to use
-To use these search algorithms for solving your problem, you should define your problem and its state classes that extend from Problem and State class.
+To use these algorithms for solving your problem, you should define your problem and its state classes that extend from Problem and State class.

 Use `MyProblem extends Problem` and `MyProblemState extends State` to achieve that.